HsHs-dev/UCB-CS61B/README.md

 I am not much of a *notes guy*, that's why I prefer *getting your hands dirty courses*.
 But I stumbled upon this beautiful UCB courses notes called [Ben's Notes](https://notes.bencuan.me/cs61b/), I haven't read them yet but I think they will be a great asset when I start [CS70: Discrete Math](https://notes.bencuan.me/cs70/)

+## Data Structures Implementations

+Some of the taught data structures (like dijoint sets) are not implemented in lectures neither in a lab as an assignment, my implementations to them can be found [here](https://github.com/HsHs-dev/Algorithms)

 ## Labs

 - [x] Lab 1 Setup: Setting Up Your Computer